wlix13/boto/README.rst

 ************

 Boto is a Python package that provides interfaces to Amazon Web Services.
-Currently, all features work with Python 2.6 and 2.7.
-Work is under way to support Python 3.3+ in the same codebase.
-Modules are being ported one at a time with the help of the open source community, so please check below for compatibility with Python 3.3+.
+Currently, all features work with Python 2.6, 2.7 and 3.6.
+Modules are being ported one at a time with the help of the open source community, so please check below for compatibility with Python 3.6.

-To port a module to Python 3.3+, please view our `Contributing Guidelines`_ and the `Porting Guide`_.
+To port a module to Python 3.6, please view our `Contributing Guidelines`_ and the `Porting Guide`_.
 If you would like, you can open an issue to let others know about your work in progress.
-Tests **must** pass on Python 2.6, 2.7, 3.3, and 3.4 for pull requests to be accepted.
+Tests **must** pass on Python 2.6, 2.7, 3.6 for pull requests to be accepted.

 ********